Det. Brian Simonsen remembered in grave site visit

 At a gathering afterward at the Jamesport firehouse, Leanne said the turnout for her husband was “amazing” but “not shocking because everybody loved him.”

-Today she advocates for people to become organ donors as her husband had been and the Detective Brian “Smiles” Simonsen Memorial Foundation has started a college scholarships for varsity athletes at the Riverhead high school where he graduated.
+Today she advocates for people to become organ donors as her husband had been, and the Detective Brian “Smiles” Simonsen Memorial Foundation has started a college scholarships for varsity athletes at Riverhead High School where he graduated.

 “Organ donation, that was his last way of giving to people,” she said.
 “Organ donation is so important.
 It helps somebody walk their daughter down the aisle.
 It helps somebody raise their baby to a full ripe age.
 So be like Brian, donate those organs.”